Convergence and Optimality of Adaptive Methods for Poisson's Equation in the FEEC Framework: Quasi-orthogonality

-The main difficulty for mixed finite element methods is the lack of minimization principle, and thus the failure of orthogonality.
-In \cite{CHX}, a quasi-orthogonality property is proven using the fact that the error is orthogonal to the divergence free subspace.
-In this section we follow a similar line of reasoning to prove a quasi-orthogonality result between the solutions to \eqref{HLDRC} and \eqref{HLDDRC}.
-Analogous to \cite{CHX}, our result uses the fact that $\sigma - \sigma_h$ is orthogonal to the subspace $\mathfrak{Z}^{n-1}_h \subset H\Lambda^{n-1}_h(\Omega)$.
+The main difficulty for proving convergence of AMFEM is the failure of orthogonality.
+In \cite{CHX}, a quasi-orthogonality property is proven using a technical discrete stability result.
+In this section, we use a novel technique to prove a sharper quasi-orthogonality result on $\ab{\sigma-\sigma_h}{\sigma_h-\sigma_H}$.
+In the next lemma, we prove a discrete approximation result. \begin{lemma} Let $\Th$ be a conforming refinement of $\mathcal{T}_H$ and $P_H$ be the $L^2$ projection onto $\mathcal{P}_0\Lambda^n(\mathcal{T}_H)$.
+Then for any $T\in\mathcal{T}_H$ and $v_h\in V^n(\Th)$,